PaulBlanche/frugal/docs/data/getting-started/01-create-static-pages.md

 };
 ```

 The `self` value will be used to define the `root` of your project.
-Since it is conventionnal to have the configuration at the root of the project, `self` should be the absolute url of the module.
+Since it is conventional to have the configuration at the root of the project, `self` should be the absolute url of the module.
 Every relative path in the config will be resolved relatively to the root of your project.

 The `outputDir` value is the path where frugal will generate your site.
 Inside this directory frugal will create a `public` directory that can be served by a server like `nginx` or `Apache HTTP Server`.